DmxLarchey/Coq-Kruskal/README.md

 ### The origins

 The idea to implement a constructive proof of [Kruskal's tree theorem](https://en.wikipedia.org/wiki/Kruskal%27s_tree_theorem) in Coq came to my mind in 2015.
 The statement of Kruskal's tree theorem concerns the closure properties of the notion of _Well Quasi Order_ (WQO).
-Classically characterized, a WQO `R : X → X → Prop` is a quasi order such that any infinite sequence `s : nat → X` contains a good (ie increasing pair), ie there are `i < j` such that `R sᵢ sⱼ`.
+Classically characterized, a WQO `R : rel₂ X` (where `rel₂ X := X → X → Prop`) is a quasi order such that any infinite sequence `s : nat → X` contains a good (ie increasing pair), ie there are `i < j` such that `R sᵢ sⱼ`.
 However, constructivelly, this characterization is too weak (see below).

 Kruskal's tree theorem states: